Otto I, Duke of Bavaria: Life

-As one of the best knights in the employ of Emperor Frederick Barbarossa in 1155 he had prevented a defeat of the Emperor near Verona, where the army caravan was ambushed on the way back to Germany after the coronation at Rome.
+Otto was a close ally of the Holy Roman Emperor Frederick Barbarossa, and was militarily and diplomatically active in the service of the Emperor.
+In 1155, as one of the best knights in the employ of the Emperor, he stormed and conquered the position overlooking and dominating the Defile of Ceraino near Verona with 200 selected soldiers, thus enabling the safe march of Barbarossa's army caravan across the Alps back to Germany after the Emperor's coronation at Rome.
 In the Dominium mundi conflict between emperor and pope culminating at the 1157 Reichstag of Besançon, fiery Otto could only be kept from smiting the papal legate Cardinal Rolando Bandinelli with his battleaxe by the personal intervention of Frederick.

 He was finally rewarded with the duchy of Bavaria on 16 September 1180 at Altenburg in Thuringia, after the deposition of Duke Henry the Lion.
 But he was so little regarded by many of the Bavarian aristocracy that they are said to have refused him the customary homage.
 They went so far as to refuse to attend his first court assembly at Regensburg.

 With the separation of Styria under Duke Ottokar IV in the same year, Bavaria lost the last of her southeastern territories.
 With the support of the emperor and his brother Conrad, Otto was able to secure the rule of his dynasty from the wary Bavarian nobility.
 His descendants ruled Bavaria for the next 738 years.

 In 1182 or 1183, Duke Otto bought Dachau castle, the ministeriales, and all other appurtenances for a large sum of cash from the widow of the last duke of Dachau and Merania, Conrad II, Duke of Merania.

 In 1183 Otto accompanied Emperor Frederick to sign the Peace of Constance with the Lombard League and died suddenly on the way back at Pfullendorf in Swabia.
 He was succeeded by his only surviving son Louis.
 Otto's mortal remains are buried in the crypt of Scheyern Abbey.